KazukiNakamae/temp/README.md

 #### 4. Check the classification result.

 You can get the classification result of the editing.
-The result is visualized as the pie chart based on the ALL_dataframe,txt.
+The result is visualized as the pie chart based on the ALL_dataframe.txt.

-We provide the detailed description how to read them in the section of MaChIAtoClassifier result.
+We provide the detailed description how to read them in the section of the MaChIAtoClassifier result.

 # Quick Start (Optional)